Blessing Box : 24/7 micro food pantry box of non-perishable food outside on the Allen St. side “take what you need, leave the rest for others”.

 Little Church School: Tuesdays & Thursdays 8:30am – 3pm

 .
 You can contact us through the church office at 782-3561 for more information.
-Registration for the 2021-2022 year is open, packets available in the church office or for download from the Little Church School webpage .
+Registration for the 2022-2023 year opened on April 1st, packets available in the church office or for download from the Little Church School webpage .

 Community Prayer Net: “At first glance, the structure by the Blessing Box at First UMC, Edna on the Allen Street side, could easily be mistaken.
 A second look will reveal brightly colored ribbons tied to the netting.
 The idea of the netting goes with Jesus calling His disciples to be fishers of men.
 A sign, with directions, reads Community Prayer Net and invites all to fill out a request card, tie a ribbon to the net, and drop the card in the prayer box.
 Ribbons tied to the net symbolize a prayer request.
 Members of First UMC will pray for each card received and their ribbon on the net.
 The ribbon on the net expresses the prayer on your heart.
 By this ministry and ritual, we come closer to the Holy Spirit, who prays with us.
 The idea is to get people comfortable being involved in the church and the net and ribbon show that prayer is still topmost on people’s minds.
 There are people who just want someone to pray for them and the church wants to be involved.
 We, as a church, are here to pray for each other.

 Philippians 4:6-7 “Do not be anxious about anything, but in everything, by prayer and petition, with thanksgiving, present your request to God.”